MichalLytek/type-graphql/docs/validation.md

 }
 ```

-You can also pass `ValidatorOptions` object, for setting features like [validation groups](https://github.com/typestack/class-validator#validation-groups):
+The `ValidatorOptions` object used for setting features like [validation groups](https://github.com/typestack/class-validator#validation-groups) can also be passed:

 ```typescript
 class RecipeResolver {